 Meibomian ("my-BOH-mee-an") glands are large sebaceous oil glands that line the edge of the eyelids alongside the eyelashes.
 Meibomian glands produce an oil called meibum that secretes onto the surface of the eye every time we blink.
 This oil is important for your eye health, as it keeps your eyes lubricated and prevents your tears from evaporating too quickly.
 Tears are made up of meibum, water, and mucus.
 The meibum oil helps to prevent the water layer from drying out.
 There are between 20 to 30 meibomian glands in the lower eyelid and 25 to 40 meibomian glands in the upper eyelid.

-Meibomian gland dysfunction (MGD) is a common eye condition, yet some people may not realize they have it.
-MGD is the result of a blockage of the meibomian glands, causing them to be unable to secrete oil into the tears.
-MGD is associated with dry eye syndrome because the oil blockage causes tears to dry up too quickly.
+Issues with the meibomian glands are very common, yet some people may not realize they have problems.
+It is often the result of a blockage of the meibomian glands, causing them to be unable to secrete oil into the tears.
+This condition can be associated with dry, irritated eyes because the oil blockage causes tears to dry up too quickly.

-MGD is actually a type of blepharitis, which is a term used to describe an inflammatory and sometimes infectious condition in the eyelids.
-Anterior blepharitis impacts the front part of the eyelid and lashes that can cause the eyelids to become red and inflamed.
-Anterior blepharitis can also cause crusty eyelashes and is often caused by staphylococcus bacteria.
-Posterior blepharitis, on the other hand, is what’s referred to as MGD.
+Meibomian gland issues are often the result of eyelid inflammation, which describes an inflammatory and sometimes infectious condition in the eyelids.
+One form of eyelid inflammation impacts the front part of the eyelid and lashes and can cause the eyelids to become red and inflamed.
+This can also cause crusty eyelashes and is often caused by staphylococcus bacteria.
+If the problem affects the back of the eyelids, the glands may be the problem.

-Changes to the meibomian glands or the amount or quality of the meibum oil can lead to MGD.
-Most commonly, a combination of factors contribute to MGD.
-Obstructive MGD occurs when the gland openings become clogged, causing less oil to reach the surface of the eye.
+Changes to the meibomian glands or the amount or quality of the meibum oil can lead to eye and eyelid issues.
+Most commonly, a combination of factors contribute to irritated eyes.

 The number of meibomian glands that a person has decreases as we age.
-Ethnicity also plays a role; for example, Asian people are three times more likely to get MGD than people of European decent.
-In addition to your age and ethnicity, people who wear contact lenses are also more likely to get MGD.
+Ethnicity also plays a role.
+In addition to your age and ethnicity, people who wear contact lenses are also more likely to suffer from inflammatory eyelid conditions.

-There are a number of common medical conditions linked to MGD including:
+There are a number of common medical conditions linked to eyelid inflammation including:

 Some medications can interfere with oil production, including:

-As MGD progresses, you will likely notice more and more symptoms begin to arise.
+As eyelid inflammation progresses, you will likely notice more and more symptoms begin to arise.
 These may include burning, itching, irritation, and dryness in and around the eye.
-MGD can feel like you have a small particle, like dust or sand, in your eye.
+It can even feel like you have a small particle, like dust or sand, in your eye.
 You may also notice your eyelids become inflamed, irritated, and therefore red in color.
 Some people also experience moments of blurred vision, which may come and go.

-If left untreated, MGD can become more severe and alter the quality of your life.
+If left untreated, this condtion can become more severe and alter the quality of your life.
 The cornea can become desiccated and dry, potentially leading to the development of scar tissue.
-Chronic MGD can cause the meibomian glands to atrophy, which can make it difficult to have them function normally again.
-MGD can turn into ocular rosacea as well, which requires more aggressive medical treatment.
+Chronic inflammation can cause the meibomian glands to atrophy, which can make it difficult for them function normally again.

-Treatment of meibomian gland dysfunction will vary based on the severity of the blockages.
-When MGD is severe, it’s best for meibomian gland expression to be performed by a doctor, optometrist or ophthalmologist.
+Methods of supporting the health of the eyelids will vary based on the severity of the condition and the severity of any blockages.
+When inflammation is severe, it’s best for meibomian gland expression to be performed by a doctor, optometrist or ophthalmologist, who has experience doing so.
 For milder cases, there are a couple things you can do at home to help unclog the meibomian glands.
 For some people, one type of treatment will be enough, but for others, a complete regimen is needed to alleviate their symptoms.
 Here is a list of things you can do to unclog your meibomian glands at home:

 Most doctors recommend applying a warm compress to the eyes every day, followed by a lid hygiene routine.
-Although you can use a washcloth and hot water, that’s super tedious.
+Although you can use a washcloth and hot water, that’s super tedious and never works well.
 We recommend purchasing the Heyedrate Warm Compress Eye Mask and heating it in the microwave for 20 seconds.
 Place it over the eyes and keep the compress on the eyes for 10-15 minutes.
 Adjust the heat as necessary to suit your comfort levels, however keep in mind that the heat is what is causing the blockages to dissolve.
 You can also gently massage the mask into your eyes to stimulate the glands during compression, just make sure to do this gently.
-We recommend using a warm compressafter removing makeup but before your eyelid hygiene (more on this below).
+We recommend using a warm compress after removing makeup but before your eyelid hygiene regimen (more on this below).

-Lid hygiene is the number one most important step in treating MGD!
+Lid hygiene is the number one most important step!
 Here are some of the main steps:

 If you wear makeup, it’s important to make sure you clean the products off your eyes every night before bed because it can contribute to the clogging of the meibomian glands.
 To make sure your skin is clean, use the Heyedrate Eye Makeup Remover.
 Not only will this oil remove your makeup, but it is specially formulated for dry, itchy, and inflamed eyes.
-Made with tea tree oil, this makeup remover will moisturize your skin while it kills microorganisms, neutralizes inflammation, and prevents the reproduction of eyelash mites.
 To use, apply 2-5 drops to a cotton round and gently cleanse the eyelid area, motioning back and forth to remove any eye makeup.

 After removing your makeup, it’s time to cleanse your face.
-Use the Heyedrate Tea Tree Soap, which will support skin blemishes, soothe irritated eyes, and calm itchy, inflamed skin conditions.
-The tea tree oil will remove contaminants and leave your skin feeling refreshed.
+Use the Heyedrate Tea Tree Soap, which will support healthy and eyelids.
 To use, wet your face and hands with warm water.
 Lather the soap in your hands, and massage the lather onto your skin and closed eyelids in a gentle circular motion.
 Rinse off the soap and pat your face dry with a soft towel.
 Repeat every morning and evening.

 Once you’ve done both the top and bottom lids, use your damp Q-tip (spray more Heyedrate Cleanser if it’s no longer damp) and run it across the lid margin or waterline of the upper and lower lashes.
 The last step is to close your eyes and spray your eyelids with the Heyedrate Lid & Lash Cleanser and let it dry.
 Repeat once or twice per day!

 Omega-3 fatty acids have been shown to normalize the meibomian glands by improving the gland oil consistency and quality.
-Other nutrient supplements that may help with MGD are flaxseed oil and fish oil.
 Try the Heyedrate Omega 3 for Eye Health, which works from the inside of your eyes to the outside to address the underlying cause of irritation.
-With powerful anti-inflammatory properties, this supplement with moisturize your eyes and provide comfort and relief.